Wednesday, July 27, 2022

 The lecture explores ecological and development strategies, urban and architectural designs, policies and zoning changes in anticipation of flooding and other climate-change related challenges.
 Interventions related to obsolescent infrastructure demonstrate how to transform the city in a sustainable, equitable way.

-Speaker: Susannah Drake, FAIA, founding principal at DLANDstudio
+Speaker: Susannah Drake, FAIA, FASLA, principal at Sasaki

 11:15 a.m.-12:15 p.m.
 Session K: Human Factors in Workplace Design: Designing Spaces that are More Naturally HumanThis runs concurrently with Session J. Please choose one.